Tomahawk Steak with Whiskey Balsamic Onions

 Rub the crushed pepper on the steak along with a generous amount of salt.

 Sear the steak in a hot pan, basting in butter and fresh herbs while it's cooking.
-Cook 8 to 9 minutes first side the 6 to 7 minutes on the reverse side for medium rare, slightly less for rare.
+Cook for 8 to 9 minutes on the first side then 6 to 7 minutes on the reverse side for medium rare, slightly less for rare.

 Once cooked, pour all of the melted butter and herbs over the steak and leave to rest on a plate while you cook the onions.